-Table 9 Example of the different communication objectives for specific stakeholdergroups.
-Adapted from R7958 'Developing supportive policy environments forimproved land management strategies'
+Table 9 Example of the different communication objectives for specific stakeholder groups.
+Adapted from R7958 'Developing supportive policy environments for improved land management strategies'

-Communication Communication objectives ("CPs will ") Stakeholders A discussion devices a foregraph of institutions and an and a large Research partners Achieve shared vision of research objectives, approach, workplan (i.e. communication within the Develop capacity to use TORA methodology in other projects research team) Informants Participate in the empirical research Assert ownership of research findings Validate/correct data and interpretation HMG policy makers Participate in the research Be aware of research findings on LMS Take account of LMS issues in policy making Local government Be aware of impact of local government policies and actions on local LMS decisions Validate/provide perspective on data and interpretation Service delivery bodies agencies Participate in the research · Be aware of LMS implications of their implementation arrangements and policies Be aware of research findings on LMS Know how to engage in constructive dialogue with policy makers NR researchers, Nepal Critically review project's methods and findings Be aware of, and use, tested ways of linking research to policy making Donors, INGOs in Nepal Be aware of the research and its findings NR researchers, global Critically review project's methods and findings Be aware of tested ways of linking research to policy making and adapt these to their own working contexts NRSP management Monitor progress and advise research team 0 1 0
+Communication Stakeholders Communication objectives ("CPs will ") Research partners Achieve shared vision of research objectives, approach, workplan (i.e. communication within the research team) Develop capacity to use TORA methodology in other projects Informants Participate in the empirical research Assert ownership of research findings Validate/correct data and interpretation HMG policy makers Participate in the research Be aware of research findings on LMS Take account of LMS issues in policy making Local government Be aware of impact of local government policies and actions on local LMS decisions Validate/provide perspective on data and interpretation Service delivery bodies agencies Participate in the research Be aware of LMS implications of their implementation arrangements and policies Be aware of research findings on LMS Know how to engage in constructive dialogue with policy makers NR researchers, Nepal Critically review project's methods and findings Be aware of, and use, tested ways of linking research to policy making Donors, INGOs in Nepal Be aware of the research and its findings NR researchers, global Critically review project's methods and findings Be aware of tested ways of linking research to policy making and adapt these to their own working contexts NRSP management Monitor progress and advise research team